Is The Watermarking Of LLM-Generated Code Robust?: ACKNOWLEDGMENTS

 {\bf LLM Watermarking Schemes} Recently, \cite{pmlr-v202-kirchenbauer23a} gave the first LLM watermarking scheme with formal guarantees.
 Their watermark divides the vocabulary into a red list and a green list based on a hash of the previous tokens and biases sampling the next token from the green list during the decoding stage.
 Then, a detector can count the number of green list tokens and check whether this number is statistically significant to determine whether the model output is generated without knowledge of the red-green rule.

 In practice, the text generated by a language model is likely modified by a user before being fed to a detector.
-These modifications may erase away the embedded hidden patterns and reduce the detectability of a watermark.
 As a result, a line of work has focused on designing robust watermarks for text that are detectable even if the original LLM output was changed.
 For instance, \cite{zhao2023provable} simplify the soft watermarking scheme by consistently using a fixed red-green split and demonstrate that this new watermark is twice as robust to modifications as the baseline.
 Kirchenbauer et al discuss more robust detection schemes for when watermarked text is embedded in a larger human-written document.
 Additionally, \cite{kuditipudi2023robust} propose a watermarking scheme that uses a key that is as large as the LLM-generated text and then aligns that key with the text to compute an alignment cost.
-They demonstrate that any text that is watermarked will be statistically likely to have low alignment costs and that this property holds even if the text was inserted or deleted from the original watermarked text.
 Recently, \cite{christ2023undetectable} and \cite{cryptoeprint:2023/1661} proposed cryptographic watermarking schemes for text that achieve robustness properties.

 However, these works focus mainly on watermarking LLM-generated text.
 They do not evaluate or provide formal guarantees on the performance of watermarks for LLM-generated code.
 Recently, \cite{lee2023wrote} proposed a new approach to watermark to LLM-generated code.
 They noticed that the performance of existing watermarking approaches does not transfer well to code generation tasks and attributed this to the fact that the entropy in the code generation is lower compared to that of plain text generation.
 They proposed a watermarking scheme called Selective Watermarking via Entropy Thresholding (SWEET) that only watermarks tokens with high enough entropy given a threshold.
 However, to compute the entropy of tokens at the time of detection, SWEET requires re-generating the entire code completion using the language model, which is computationally expensive.